fahmiidris007/fahmiidris007/README.md

 [![linkedin](https://img.shields.io/badge/Linkedin-0e76a8?style=for-the-badge&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/fahmi-idris-87ba22259/)

 ## About Me
-I am a Bachelor Degree at IPB University with a strong backgroud on Android App development and Back End development.
-I have expert skills on developing Android Applications using Android Studio and developing Back End with various popular framework with applying Clean Architecture principle.
+I am a Bachelor Degree at IPB University with a strong backgroud on Mobile App Development and Back End Development.
+I have expert skills on developing Mobile Application (Android & IOS) using Native Kotlin / Multiplatform Flutter and developing Back
+End with various popular framework with applying Clean Architecture principle.

 ## 🛠️ Skills